IssamLaradji/chat_summarization_tutorial/README.md

 Run experiments using other huggingface models like Pegasus (known as `google/pegasus-xsum`) and compare them against the models defined in `trainval.py`.

-Modify `exp_list` in `trainval.py` under the comment `Assignment: Add more models here`, and the run the code, and visualize the results and post them on the `Github Issues` section.
+Modify `exp_list` in `trainval.py` under the comment `TODO: Add more models here`, and the run the code, and visualize the results and post them on the `Github Issues` section.

 It would be interesting to see if Pegasus outperforms T5 and BART.